PhD Student Handbook

 Preparation and Submission of the Dissertation

-Following successful defense of the dissertation, students must prepare and submit their dissertations to the Graduate School.
+Following successful dissertation defense, students must prepare and submit their dissertations to the Graduate School.
 The final dissertation formatting and style must be approved by the Graduate School before the doctoral degree will be conferred.
 See the Guidelines for Preparing or Submitting a Thesis or Dissertation outlined in the Graduate School Manual.

 Deadlines

-Deadlines for students to submit dissertations and forms are posted on the Student Records and Registrar Services Graduation Requirements and Deadlines webpage.
-Students who have not completed all degree requirements by the established deadlines will not graduate, and are required to register the following semester.
+The Student Records and Registrar Services Graduation Requirements and Deadlines webpage presents deadlines for students to submit dissertations and forms.
+Students who have not completed all degree requirements by the established deadlines will not graduate and must register the following semester.

 Preparation of Written Assignments for Courses

-Students in nursing courses are required to type all written assignments unless specifically advised otherwise.
-Decker has adopted the use of the Publication Manual of the American Psychological Association, latest edition.
+Students in nursing courses must type all written assignments unless specifically advised otherwise.
+Decker has adopted the Publication Manual of the American Psychological Association, latest edition.
 All papers must be submitted using APA format.

 Course Waivers